Business Guide to Tax Evasion — relax…it’s perfectly legal!

 What is an FTZ?

 An FTZ is an area within the United States, in or near a U.S. Customs port of entry, where foreign and domestic merchandise is considered to be outside the country, or at least, outside of U.S. Customs territory.
-Certain types of merchandise can be imported into an FTZ without going through formal Customs entry procedures or paying import duties.
+Certain types of merchandise can be imported into an FTZ without going through formal Customs clearance entry procedures or paying import duties.
 Customs duties and excise taxes are due only at the time of transfer from the FTZ for U.S. consumption.
 If the merchandise never enters the U.S. commerce, then no duties or taxes are paid on those items.

 What activities are permitted in a Foreign Trade Zone?